netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 - MUST: Enforce endpoint identity by requiring QUIC-MP implementations to provide a destination network address instead of just a IP/port.
-Related: The SCION stack should not store/cache paths, especially not on the server side.
+- SHOULD (MUST?): The SCION stack should not store/cache paths, especially (<UST?) not on the server side.
+This prevents memory exhaustion attacks, see {attack-memory-exhaustion}
-- SHOULD: Enable QUIC-MP implementations to recognize network path changes beyond 4-tuple changes
+- MUST: Enable QUIC-MP implementations to recognize network path changes beyond 4-tuple changes.
+This protects against several attacks, see {{attack-path-injection}}.
+  This also ensures that we are only using paths of packets that have been accepted by the QUIC(-MP) layer or above.
 - MUST: SCION stack should by default not change the network paths, possibly with the exception of refreshing expired paths.
 When a path stops working (link errors, etc), it should instead report an error to the QUIC(-MP) layer or time out silently.
-- On a server, the PAN layer SHOULD return probing packets on the same network path on which they were received, this greatly simplifies RTT estimation, see {{rtt}}
+- A server should return packets on the same path on which they were received.
-- Generally, a server SHOULD respond on the same path on which the data was originally requested, unless the new path has been validated.
+  - Generally a server SHOULD respond on the same path on which the data was originally requested, unless the new path has been validated.
     This ensures that the path does not violate the path policy of the client.
-  This also ensures that we are only using paths of packets that have been accepted by the QUIC(-MP) layer or above.
-This protects against several attacks, see {{attack-path-injection}}.
+  - If a path fails / expires, we can use other established path but the server SHOULD NOT try opening new path.
+This may violate a client's path policy.
+  - Returning probing packets on the same network path on which they were received: this greatly simplifies RTT estimation, see {{rtt}}
 - {{jelte-attack}}: servers should/must authenticate paths. **TODO**

 Possible workaround: port/address mangling?